imranhsayed/react-workshop/README.md

 ## Branch Name: 03-react-application-example2
 ## Branch Description:
+Example for :
+1. Creating Home Page, About Page, Contact Us Page, Navbar and Footer using React Components
+2. Fetching New posts using [JSON Placeholder API](https://jsonplaceholder.typicode.com)
-Example for Adding New posts using when the form is submitted.
+3. Adding New posts using when the form is submitted.
+4. Change in the color of active link when is clicked.

 ## Installation